 The explosives were detonated prematurely, almost certainly from the accompanying De Havilland F-8 Mosquito aircraft, which promptly landed at RAF Halewsorth, under the command of the very dodgy Colonel Elliott Roosevelt, no offense intended.
 The investigation into that incident was led by John McCone, later appointed by President Kennedy to head the CIA, triggering his assassination.

 The NTSB ruled that the cause of JFK Jnr’s crash was pilot error.
-Normally we needn’t pay too much attention to NTSB reports – after all these are the clowns who concluded that TWA800 crashed due to an internal explosion when the critical fuel tank was blown inwards.
+Normally we needn’t pay too much attention to NTSB reports – after all, these are the clowns who concluded that TWA800 crashed due to an internal explosion when the critical fuel tank was blown inwards.

 He had limited flight experience, with barely 300 hours in his logbook at the time of the crash.
 There was no second pilot, as very frankly there should have been for a night flight over water with passengers aboard.

 Whilst a second pilot was not a legal requirement every airman has to consider what is wise as well as what’s legal.
 Night-flying, particularly at low level over water, can be very disorientating.
-The NTSB’s conclusions therefore weren’t entirely wacky, at any rate nowhere near as wacky as their conclusions about TWA800.
+The NTSB’s conclusions, therefore, weren’t entirely wacky, at any rate nowhere near as wacky as their conclusions about TWA800.

 A second pilot could have helped with navigation and would have been able to take over in the event of disorientation, not least if he or she had an instrument rating, which Kennedy lacked.
 The need for an instrument-rated pilot was even greater as the take-off time was pushed back from 6 pm Eastern until after 8.30 pm Eastern.

 The rumors lack one thing of course – a body.
 It is conceivable that JFK Jnr could have gone along with a plan to disappear, to save his life and that of his wife.
-It would however have been a complex intelligence operation, involving the US Navy, the Coast Guard and Dr James Weiner, the Medical Examiner.
+It would however have been a complex intelligence operation, involving the US Navy, the Coast Guard and Dr. James Weiner, the Medical Examiner.
 Remember the bodies of all aboard the Piper were recovered and autopsied.

-Is it suggested that the bodies were placed on board after a secret landing, or a ditching at sea?
-Or is the argument that JFK Jnr was never on board the airplane in the first place?
+Is it suggested that the bodies were placed on board after a secret landing or a ditching at sea?
+Or is the argument that JFK Jnr was never onboard the airplane in the first place?

 The only anomalies I have been able to discover are some odd communications between ATC in the Essex County Tower and the pilot, who seemed uncertain of his destination, and the lack of warning as the Piper descended over open water.
 So far as I know the plane was equipped with a transponder, indeed I don’t see how it could have flown in that crowded airspace without one.

 It was visible to radar, yet at no stage was the pilot warned that he was descending dangerously low over open water.
-Admittedly with no flight plan ATC could not be certain who the pilot was or to which frequencies his radio had been set.
-Nevertheless I would have expected some attempt to warn the aircraft.
+Admittedly with no flight plan, ATC could not be certain who the pilot was or to which frequencies his radio had been set.
+Nevertheless, I would have expected some attempt to warn the aircraft.

 It’s an intriguing theory, but I’m afraid I’m not buying.
 It would have involved too complex and too difficult an intelligence operation to keep secret from the Correa/COREA Group, which controls the CIA and the FBI.
 There is a simple explanation – spatial disorientation – which fits the facts.
 It was the case of an inexperienced pilot undertaking a difficult and dangerous night flight in marginal weather conditions for which he simply was not rated.

-The flight should have been cancelled after Lauren Bessette was held up at work, or they should have taken off on time without her.
-JFK Jnr should have explained that he wasn’t rated for night flying and that they needed to take off in daytime, as planned.
+The flight should have been canceled after Lauren Bessette was held up at work, or they should have taken off on time without her.
+JFK Jnr should have explained that he wasn’t rated for night flying and that they needed to take off in the daytime, as planned.
 Lauren could have taken the train.

-Of course if JFK Jnr pops up at a press conference then I’ll revise my opinion!
+Of course, if JFK Jnr pops up at a press conference then I’ll revise my opinion!
 I always do when the facts change!
 The idea that President Kennedy’s son is still alive is a delightful one, but wanting something to be true does not make it so.